maddybartlett/Ratbox/README.md

 $$ softmax([-2,4,4,-2]) = [0.001, 0.499, 0.499, 0.001] $$

-This new normalised vector is referred to as the *weights* for the action primitives.
+This new normalised vector is referred to as the `weights` for the action primitives.
 The agent's movement vector - a 2-digit vector describing its motion along the x and y axes - is calculated as the weighted sum of the action primitives (the dot product weights $\cdot$ direction vectors:

 $$ [0.003, 0.003, 0.99, 0.004] \cdot [North, South, East, West] = [0.986, 0] $$

 $$ [0.001, 0.499, 0.499, 0.001] \cdot [North, South, East, West] = [0.498, 0.498] $$

 The resultant vector describes the agent's direction of motion.
-As you can see, it is not limited to the 4 action primitives but can contain any values ranging from -1 to 1.
-Consequently, the agent is able to move in any direction, and thereby can visit any of infinite locations within the environment.
+As you can see, **it is not limited to the 4 action primitives but can contain any values ranging from -1 to 1.
+Consequently, the agent is able to move in any direction, and thereby can visit any of infinite locations within the environment**.

-A final displacement vector describing the direction *and* distance of motion is calculated by multiplying the direction vector by the agent's maximum speed of travel ($default = 100 pixels$).
+A final displacement vector describing the direction *and* distance of motion is calculated by multiplying the direction vector by the agent's maximum speed of travel (default $= 100$ pixels).

 The agent's new location is then calculated by adding the displacement vector to the agent's current position.
 For example: